Memorable Historical Events

 All that needs to be said here is: iPod.
 Had Jobs not come back to Apple, the iPod most likely would never have been brought to life.
 Had the iPod not been brought to life, Apple would have withered away.
 Without Apple, OS X would never have seen the light of day.
 And without OS X, the operating system landscape would be limited to Windows and Linux."

-The Start of Wikipedia
+The Creation of Napster

-The Start of Wikipedia
+The Creation of Napster

 The Julian Assange Story!